-Learn more: Little Passports World Edition
+Buy it: Little Passports World Edition

-6. KiwiCo Atlas Crate
+KiwiCo Atlas Crate

-Best For: Elementary students interested in exploring other cultures
+Best for: Elementary students interested in exploring other cultures

-Atlas Crate is similar to Little Passports, but better for slightly older children with its stronger emphasis on culture and hands-on learning.
+Atlas Crate is similar to Little Passports but better for slightly older children, with its stronger emphasis on culture and hands-on learning.
 Each box contains atlas cards with facts about foods, customs, history, and more.
 Kids also get several STEAM activities themed to match the country, with real connections to its culture and history.

-Learn more: KiwiCo Atlas Crate
+Buy it: KiwiCo Atlas Crate

-Best For: K-12 kids interested in history
+Best for: K-12 kids interested in history

 History Unboxed offers their educational subscription boxes at several learning levels, so there’s an appropriate choice for every age.
 You start by selecting a time period (Ancient History, American History, or Middle Ages), then customizing the age level (Kids 5-9, Teens 10-15, or Young Adults 16+).
 All boxes include high-quality crafts and reading materials tailored by age.
 You can choose a “Sibling Add-On” too, to provide extra materials for families without needing to order multiple boxes.

-Learn more: History Unboxed
+Buy it: History Unboxed

-Bonus Box: Crayola Experience At Home Adventure
+Bonus Box: Crayola Experience at Home Adventure

 Looking for more fun ways to learn at home?
-Check out these Easy Hands-On Activities Families Can Do At Home.
+Check out these Easy Hands-On Activities Families Can Do at Home.

 Plus, sign up for our newsletters for all the latest learning ideas, straight to your inbox (we’ve got one just for parents, too!).